isabella232/netappfiles-go-dual-protocol-sdk-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to create SMB volumes using Microsoft.NetApp resource provider Go SDK."
+description: "This project demonstrates how to create a dual protocol Volume (SMB+NFSv3) volumes using Microsoft.NetApp resource provider from Azure Go SDK."
 ---

-# Azure NetAppFiles SMB SDK Sample for Go
+# Azure NetAppFiles Dual Protocol SDK Sample for Go

-This project demonstrates how to create SMB volumes using Microsoft.NetApp resource provider Go SDK.
+This project demonstrates how to create a dual protocol Volume (SMB+NFSv3) volumes using Microsoft.NetApp resource provider from Azure Go SDK.

 In this sample application we perform the following operations:

 * Creation
   * NetApp Files Account
   * Capacity Pool
-  * SMB Volume
+  * Dual Protocol (SMB+NFSv3) Volume
 * Deletions (when cleanup variable is set to true)
   * Volume
   * Capacity Pool